Managing DORA Compliance & Mitigating Risks with Third-Party Suppliers

 How can organisations ensure DORA compliance and mitigate risks when dealing with third parties?

-Ensuring DORA compliance while managing third-party risks may feel like navigating a minefield, but with the right approach, you can do it effectively.
+Ensuring DORA compliance in the cloud while managing third-party risks may feel like navigating a minefield, but with the right approach, you can do it effectively.
 Here are some best practices to help you assess third-party risks and keep your organisation on the right side of compliance.

 Best Practices for Assessing Third-Party Risks